 movements as percentages above or below the general level of series (unlike other methods that

-is highly variable, users studying data trends may wish to analyze trade in aircraft separately
+aircraft is highly variable, users studying data trends may wish to analyze trade in aircraft

 Adjustments for price change

-Data adjusted for seasonal variation on a real chained-dollar basis (2009 reference year) are presented
+Data adjusted for seasonal variation on a real, or chained-dollar, basis (2012 reference year)

-in Exhibits 10 and 11.
-This adjustment for price change is done using the Fisher chain-weighted
+are presented in Exhibits 10 and 11.
+This adjustment for price change is done using the Fisher

-methodology.
-The deflators are primarily based on the monthly price indexes published by the BLS
+chain-weighted methodology.
+The deflators are primarily based on the monthly price indexes published

 Goods data appearing in Exhibit 15 are classified in terms of the SITC Revision 4, with the exception